-- If you are admitted to the hospital, they will ask you whether you have signed an advance directive form and whether you have it with you. - If you have not signed an advance directive form, the hospital has forms available and will ask if you want to sign one.
+- The hospital will ask you whether you have signed an advance directive form and whether you have it with you. - If you have not signed an advance directive form, the hospital has forms available and will ask if you want to sign one.